seandstewart/bardly/pending/roman/coriolanus/12-player-alt.md

 May these same instruments, which you profane,
 Never sound more!
 No more, I say!
 For that I have not wash'd
-My nose that bled, or foil'd some debile wretch.---
+My nose that bled, or foil'd some debile wretch.--
 You shout me forth in acclamations hyperbolical;
 As if I loved my little should be dieted
 In praises sauced with lies.